 - Fragen zum Aufschieben - Short interview with DesignMadeInGermany (German) – April 2015

-- An Interview with Marc Thiele - An interview with Dosch Design for their magazine about beyond tellerrand and running it (English and German) – Oct.
+- An Interview with Marc Thiele - An interview with Dosch Design for their magazine about beyond tellerrand and running it (PDF-Version) (English and German) – Oct.
 2014

 - Das nächste kleine Ding – Article about entrepreneurship/solopreneurship in t3n no. 37 (German) – Sep.
 2014